carlalennon/generation-knit-2.0/README.md

 I used Bootstrap to design the HTML of my website.

-Bootstrap is a
+Bootstrap is a front-end development framework available for free on the web.
+While I am not a Bootstrap expert, I endeavoured to use it to create a pleasant frontend experience and neat HTML.

 ### CSS

 I used a small amount of custom CSS to style certain aspects of my project.
-To serve the CSS, each change to custom.css had to be made in VS Code on my PC, saved, uploaded to Cloudinary and refreshed on prder to show changes.
+To serve the CSS, each change to custom.css had to be made in VS Code on my PC, saved, uploaded to Cloudinary and refreshed on order to show changes.

+### Python

+I used Python to build my views and models.
+I checked the python was formatted correctly in a Python linter, and adhered to this.
+The exception is segments where the line length is too long.
+These are left in as in case this results in broken code.

 ## Testing and Validation